“So funny that my face collapsed!”

 2. TALKING HEAD INSTALLATION: HEART OF DARKNESS

-My new installation plan is “Heart of Darkness”.
+My latest installation plan is “Heart of Darkness”.
 A dark room in which you can lie down and listen to the thoughts of Talking Head and, if you want to, you can enter a cabinet and sit face to face with Talking Head and become the target of his thoughts.
 In the cabinet you can also attempt verbalising your own stream of consciousness at will.
 All thoughts spoken in the cabinet are amplified and heard in the dark room, but no-one is seen in person.

 * * *